 Cognito Forms also offers a Wufoo import tool, which allows former Wufoo users to migrate all of their existing forms and entries into a new Cognito Forms account.

 Google Forms is bare bones, but they get the job done.
 If you’re looking for a Wufoo alternative that’s completely free and has a small learning curve, then give Google Forms a try.

 Google Forms has obvious drawbacks.
 All of the forms look the same, so if you’re looking for an alternative that gives you design customization options, Google Forms is not a good choice.
 They also don’t have advanced functionality like conditional logic or the third-party integrations behind other Google apps.
 Wufoo is one alternative to Google Forms, there are several others in the market that you can choose from.

-Formstack is more feature-rich than Wufoo, so they’re better for the professional form user.
+Formstack is good option for the professional form users.
 They offer HIPAA compliance, custom branding, payment integrations, and great analytics.

-The drawback is that Formstack is only available as a paid product, so if you’re looking for a free alternative to Wufoo, Formstack isn’t for you.
-But if you’re switching from a paid Wufoo plan and looking for something a little more robust, Formstack could be a good upgrade.
+The drawback is that Formstack only has a 14-day free trial, so if you’re looking for a free alternative to Wufoo, Formstack may not be for you.
+But if you’re switching from a paid Wufoo plan, Formstack could be an alternative.